th2-net/th2-check1/README.md

 ## Required pins

-The Check1 component has got tow types of pin
+The Check1 component has two types of pin:
 * gRPC server pin to allow other components to connect via `com.exactpro.th2.check1.grpc.Check1Service` class.
 * MQ pin to listen to parsed messages.
 You can link several sources with different directions and session alises to it.